romanrod/noch/README.md

 `skip!`

-Notifications are sent to Slack channel and or Telegram group
+Notifications about the change of the status are sent to Slack channel and or Telegram group You can send a customized message to each method.
+And data can be saved

+Sending only a message:

+`warning!
+'Value is higher than 50'`

+Sending message and data

+`critical! message: 'System outage', data:{ status: '504'}`

 ## Requirements

 This uses [Redis](https://redis.io/) to save states.
-If your Redis runs out of the job run, you have to pass `REDIS_HOST` and `REDIS_PORT`

 ## Installation